 Live Mail to Outlook Transfer – User’s Manual

-The purpose of this article to help you, possibly an inexperienced user, to transfer all of your Live Mail messages with attachments to Microsoft Outlook or an Outlook PST file.
-From the technical standpoint, this is a fairly complex process, but Live Mail to Outlook Transfer software makes it a snap by automating nearly all of its parts.
-To import Windows Live Mail to Outlook you need to do is to follow the simple instructions provided below.
-Ideally, you need both Live Mail and Outlook installed on the same system, but you can use the program without Live Mail to perform the email conversion on another computer.
+The purpose of this article is to help you, possibly an inexperienced user, to transfer all of your Live Mail messages with attachments to Microsoft Outlook or an Outlook PST file.
+From a technical standpoint, this is a fairly complex process.
+Fortunately, the Live Mail to Outlook Transfer software makes it a snap by automating nearly all of its parts.
+To import Windows Live Mail to Outlook you need to follow the simple instructions provided below.
+Ideally, you need both mail systems installed on the same machine.
+However, you can use the program without Live Mail to perform the email conversion on another computer.
 The method works for Microsoft Outlook 2019, 2016, 2013, 2010, and older.

 Content of this instruction: